 As a nurse, you have the power to change lives.
-Recognizing hyperglycemia’s early signs is key.
-This condition is marked by high blood sugar levels1.
-By spotting these signs, you can stop serious problems and help your patients take back control of their health.
+Recognizing the early signs of nursing diagnosis of hyperglycemia is key.
+High blood sugar levels are a hallmark of this condition.
+By identifying these signs, you can prevent serious problems and help your patients regain control of their health.

 Understanding Hyperglycemia and Its Impact